NTaylorMullen/lsif-debug/src/lsif-visualizer-extension/README.md

+**NOTE:** This folder is a minimal fork of https://github.com/microsoft/vscode-lsif-extension.
+It has been repurposed / fixed to work with the lsif-debug tool

 # Extension to run a language server from a Language Server Index Format file

 The extension allows to browse the content of a LSIF dump stored in a file using LSIF line json format.
 To open a dump use the command Open LSIF Database.